 Dose Registry Support Services provides cost effective support for facilities in the ACR’s Dose Index Registry.
 Our services are designed for hospitals, health systems, imaging centers, and physician practices whose staff are sometimes challenged to implement the Dose Index Registry and/or comply with TJC’s mandate to create Expected Dose Ranges and identify Dose Incidents.

-DRSS has also developed method of using a facility’s DIR data to meet TJC’s PI.02.1.1A6 “incident” identification and analysis requirement using their DIR data.
+DRSS has also developed an approach of using each facility’s DIR data to meet TJC’s PI.02.1.1A6 “incident” identification and analysis requirement.
 This is a cost efficient and effective method to meet TJC’s requirements to identify only those studies which should be reviewed, and it does so with little daily impact on staff and without having to purchase more expensive third-party solutions.

 General Dose Index Registry Support